jusinowicz/yahara_flashiness/README.md

 The goal of this repository is to run a shiny app server which outputs predictions of the lake level for lakes in the Yahara Watershed in Southern Wisconsin.
-At the moment it is only implemented for lakes Mendota and Monona, which border Madison, WI.
+It is currently implemented for the main lakes in the chain: Mendota, Monona, Waubesa, and Kegonsa.

 ##yahara_flash
 The code to run the shiny app is in the folder yahara_flash.
 The app itself is currently hosted at